 On Thursday, Herald videographer Vince Johnson walked 18 holes with Tiger Woods.
 The following is his 'LIVE blog' of thoughts and observations throughout the round.

 Georgia Secretary of State Karen Handel will deliver the keynote address at Ogeechee Technical College's 2009 Commencement Exercises on May 14, said OTC president Dr. Dawn Cartee.
 Ogeechee Tech's graduation ceremony will begin at 7 p.m. at Georgia Southern University's Hanner Fieldhouse.

-Studio Statesboro Vodcast - Wednesday May 21, 2008
+Studio Statesboro Vodcast - Thursday, April 9, 2008

 (Note: All information included in this report is taken from law enforcement incident reports and arrest records, which are public records and available for review at any and all local law enforcement agencies.
 Not every arrest leads to a conviction.
 Guilt or innocence is determined by the court system.)

 ANAHEIM, Calif. - Los Angeles Angels pitcher Nick Adenhart and two other people were killed Thursday by a suspected drunk driver just hours after the rookie made his first start of the season.